solderlocks/scadder/CONTRIBUTING.md

 First off, thank you for considering contributing to Scadder!

 Scadder is currently in a high-velocity `0.x.x` phase.
-While we love community involvement, we have very strict architectural constraints.
 Before you write any code or submit a Pull Request, please read this document to ensure your time isn't wasted.

 ## The Golden Rule: Read the Philosophy
 Scadder is designed to be **Serverless** and have **Zero Side-Effects**.

 Please read our [Architecture & Philosophy](philosophy.md) document before proposing features.
-* **We will reject** any PR that introduces a centralized database, requires server-side compute, or adds user authentication.
+* **I will reject** any PR that introduces a centralized database, requires server-side compute, or adds user authentication.
-* **We will reject** any CLI PR that writes to a user's `.gitignore` or forcefully modifies their OS-level `OPENSCADPATH`.
+* **I will reject** any CLI PR that writes to a user's `.gitignore` or forcefully modifies their OS-level `OPENSCADPATH`.

 ## Scope of Current Development (v0.x.x)
 Right now, the focus is on stabilizing the core architecture across all platforms (macOS, Windows, Linux) and stress-testing the hybrid dependency manager.

 * **Bug Fixes:** Highly encouraged!
 Especially edge cases involving Windows file paths or obscure OpenSCAD syntax parsing.
 * **Major Features:** Please open an Issue to discuss your idea *before* writing the code.
-We want to avoid merging massive feature creep before hitting `v1.0`.
+I want to avoid merging massive feature creep before hitting `v1.0`.

 ## Local Development Setup